 Nomination Process & Requirements

-2. Eligible Nominator.
-Active AGU membership not required
+2. Eligible Nominator: (NEW) Active AGU membership is required.

 3. Eligible Supporters.
 Active AGU membership not required